 Ticket Pricing: $8 adults, $5 students/seniors, children 3 and under free, Museum members free.
 Become a member of the museum to enjoy free admission to this and all future exhibitions!

-In the portal gallery, photographer Kathleen Velo will feature “Water Flow: Under the Colorado River” showcasing chromogenic, photographic paper that has been submerged under water and exposed to bright light that reveals an image of water contents – silt, minerals, plants, etc. Velo’s key objective is to create a visual representation of the precarious and transient qualities of water in the Colorado River.
+In the portal gallery, photographer Kathleen Velo features “Water Flow: Under the Colorado River” showcasing chromogenic, photographic paper that has been submerged under water and exposed to bright light that reveals an image of water contents – silt, minerals, plants, etc. Velo’s key objective is to create a visual representation of the precarious and transient qualities of water in the Colorado River.

 Collection of Michael Mattis and Judith Hochberg.